 In the fourth century, St. Basil the Great, bishop of nearby Kayseri, laid the foundations for the Orthodox monastic system, encouraging men to live self-sufficiently with an emphasis on poverty, obedience, labor, and religious devotion.
 St. Basil’s teachings took hold in Cappadocia, where many followers began carving simple, secluded dwellings into the soft volcanic tuff.
 By the 12th century, the region was home to hundreds of subterranean Byzantine churches, the most intricate of which are preserved in the Göreme Open Air Museum.

 As you gaze in wonder at the churches’ vibrant frescoes, take note of the damage to many of the figures’ eyes.
 During the iconoclastic period of the eighth and ninth centuries, many were scratched out by local Turks who were superstitious of the “evil eye.”

 The Velvet Underground

-Although the hotel’s serene pool terrace beckons, consider getting out of town for the day with Turkish Heritage Travel, the stellar tour operator (and owner of Butterfly Balloons).
-You may opt for an excursion through Ihlara Valley to the south, a ten-mile-long gorge honeycombed with hundreds of caves and frescoed chapels.
+Although the hotel’s serene pool terrace beckons, consider getting out of town for the day with Turkish Heritage Travel, a stellar tour operator and owner of Butterfly Balloons.
+You may opt for an excursion through Ihlara Valley, a ten-mile-long gorge honeycombed with hundreds of caves and frescoed chapels.
 Or you might explore the deepest of the known underground cities at Derinkuyu, which was capable of housing as many as 20,000 people in its eight subterranean levels (Yavuz Sokak 1).